-We note further revision have been made to the proposal since our letter of September 2023.
-We would draw your attention to the letter provided by the applicant (Ref: Stamfords dated 10th October) which details design and layout changes and sets out proposals for an interpretation panel.
-The design and layout changes are also detailed in the revised plan (Ref: Proposed Site Layout drawing no. 736/1 C) and accompanying sections.
+The currently proposed changes do not substantially affect our position on the withdrawal of our objection as set out in October.
+We continue to draw your attention to the letter provided by the applicant (Ref: Stamfords dated 10th October) which details design and layout changes and sets out proposals for an interpretation panel.

-Broadly speaking we appreciate the revisions that have been made and consider that they, with the addition of the interpretation, would be enough to mitigate the harm.

-We defer on matters if archaeology, design and materials to your specialist advisors.
+Broadly speaking we appreciate the revisions that have been made and consider that they, with the addition of the interpretation, which should be secured by a suitable planning condition on any consent, would be enough to mitigate the harm.
+We defer on matters of further archaeological fieldwork, design and materials to your specialist advisers.